Audio Hero Privacy Policy

 MusicBrainz and Wikipedia require a User-Agent header that identifies the calling application.
 Audio Hero sends the literal string AudioHero/<version> (https://bommerts.com/audiohero) for this purpose.
 No other identifying information is sent.

-You can avoid all optional internet traffic by not using the Internet Radio feature and by turning off the Track Info panel in Settings.
+You can avoid all optional internet traffic by not using the Internet Radio feature, by turning off the Track Info panel in Settings, and by not signing in to cloud sync.
 The Microsoft Store update and license checks are handled by Windows itself and run only on app startup.

 3. Data Storage

 Audio Hero stores everything it remembers in a single JSON file at %LOCALAPPDATA%\Audio Hero\settings.json on your own PC.
-Nothing in this file is transmitted off your device.
+By default nothing in this file is transmitted off your device.
+If you opt in to the Pro cloud-sync feature (Section 2.3), a copy of most of these fields is mirrored to a private folder inside your own OneDrive.

 What is stored: